- Hemlocks are not only beautiful but also ecologically important.

 Adelgids were first spotted in east Tennessee in 2002 and have killed many hemlocks in the Great Smoky Mountains National Park and the Cherokee National Forest.
 In both places, hemlocks are being treated to combat the invasion.
 Each year, new infestations have been found in the native range of hemlocks and are being documented on a county basis by the Tennessee Division of Forestry (TDF).
 As of early 2013, most counties with native hemlocks have noted presence of hemlock woolly adelgid, and in the next few years all counties will likely have adelgids present.
 It is believed that HWA is spread mainly by birds.

 Here is a map showing the spread of hemlock woolly adelgid in Tennessee.

 What Is the Cure?

-Contact for treating hemlocks on private property: Heather Slayton, Forest Health Specialist, Tennessee Division of Forestry, phone: 615-837-5432.
+Contact for treating hemlocks on private property: Heather Slayton, Forest Health Unit Leader, Tennessee Division of Forestry, phone: 615-837-5432.